g-vega-cl/Pokemon-deck-generator/README.md

 * Set up testing.
 * Optimize the times to generate decks.
 	* This will likely include saving card details in our database and bypassing the Pokemon Api.
+* Add docker compose to the whole repo so the backend, frontend and database can be run using `docker-compose up`
 # Design
 * This generator will follow conventions for a good deck.
 This means that the deck composition will always follow the good practice structure detailed above.
 * This site only uses the first generation of Pokemon to generate a deck.